Leigh528/WDProjBerylliumLALICAN_MENOR/README.md

 **Subpages**
 * Characters:
   * Description: A collection of some of the authors' OCs., As of now, it is still incomplete.
 Hopefully, in the future, we will be able to reach our goal of completion.

 * World information:
-  * Description:  Explains how the fictional world works ( this may only apply to ONE of our authors, though..
-I’m looking at you, Leigh)
+  * Description: Explains how the fictional worlds of the authors work.

 * Art:
-  * Description: Will showcase some art of said characters and maybe will show some future designs that might be canon to their universe
+  * Description: Will showcase some art of OCs and maybe will show some future designs that might be canon to their universe.

 * Guide:
   * Description: This page will explain some tips and tricks for creators to make lore and/or designs for their characters!

 * About the Authors:
   * Description: As the title suggests, this page is about the two authors, Sol and Leigh, and how their interests culminated in the creation of their original characters.

 * Quiz page:
-  * Description: It would be similar to those “ which ___ are you?” type of quizzes, but instead will use our original characters.
+  * Description: It would be similar to those “Which ___ are you?” type of quizzes, but instead will use our original characters.